logo image

 The MacDonald's, descendants of Vikings, were then given the title Lord of the Isles, so they could run the Islands for the Scottish Kings.

-1314 - Angus Og MacDonald fought bravely alongside Robert the Bruce at the Battle of Bannockburn, leading the MacDonald's being held in high regard by Scottish Kings.
+1314 - Angus Og MacDonald fought bravely alongside Robert the Bruce at the Battle of Bannockburn, leading to the MacDonald's being held in high regard by Scottish Kings.

 1400s - Iona Abbey was extended to give more space for the vast number of pilgrims visiting the Abbey.